MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

     - **Remember credentials at each logon**:  Boolean value (true or false) for caching credentials.
 If set to true, credentials are cached whenever possible.

-3. Copy the following XML string to a text editor:<p>
+3. Copy the following XML string to a text editor:

     [!INCLUDE [important-lower-case-true-include](../../../includes/important-lower-case-true-include.md)]